Toreon/Threat-Modeling-Tool-Directory/Readme.md

 ## 📖 Methodology and Inclusion Criteria
 The threat modeling process is a continuous, design-time activity applied throughout the system development lifecycle.
 As defined in the [Threat Modeling Manifesto](https://www.threatmodelingmanifesto.org/), this involves analyzing system representations to highlight security and privacy concerns.

 ### ✅ Inclusion Criteria
 The primary requirement for inclusion is that the tool must be an actual application, library, or service that performs work.
 Specifically, it must be:
 1. **Software, Code, Library, or Service:** An executable artifact.
 2. **Automating, Guiding, or Supporting:** Must facilitate the design-time threat modeling process.
-3. **Not Solely a Methodology or Framework:** Conceptual guides are excluded.

 ### 🚫 Exclusions (What is **NOT** a Threat Modeling Tool?)
 **Important Distinction:** Threat Modeling Tools are focused on **design-time** analysis, guiding **architectural risk mitigation**.
-We exclude Threat Intelligence and Threat Hunting tools as they are **operational activities** focused on the external threat environment or active intrusions in live systems.
+1. We exclude Threat Intelligence and Threat Hunting tools as they are **operational activities** focused on the external threat environment or active intrusions in live systems.
+2. **Not Solely a Methodology or Framework:** Conceptual guides are excluded.

 ## 🤝 Contributing and Contact
 We welcome contributions to expand and enhance this list!
 If you have any additional tools you believe should be listed here, please open a pull request or an issue on this repository.
 Feel free to reach out to us on the [Toreon Threat Modeling Page](https://www.toreon.com/threatmodeling/) for questions or further discussion.